chico127/GithubActivity/README.md

 - **No pagination**: only summarizes the first page of events returned by the API.
 - **Public events only**: private actions aren’t included by this endpoint.
 - **No per-file breakdown**: possible for `PushEvent` with extra requests to each commit URL.

+## Acknowledgment

+This project was build according to https://roadmap.sh/projects/github-user-activity specifications